PauloCG33/pipeline/README.md

 # pipeline
 A pipeline for cell monolayer image analysis.
 It's a Beta version.
-Contact me directly via paulocg33@gmail.com if/when you need help.
+Contact me directly via paulocg33@gmail.com if/when you need help, or, for sugestions, or, to team up!